-Originally from Rochester, NY, I moved to South Carolina for college.
-After receiving my BA, I moved to Florida and worked for two different companies before beginning law school.
+Originally from Rochester, New York, I moved to South Carolina for college.
+After receiving my BA in history, I moved to Florida and worked for two different corporations before I entered law school.
 In 2011, I graduated from the Florida State University College of Law, with distinction.
 In May, 2014, I married my longtime girlfriend, Sara Anne, and we now live in Tallahassee, FL with our two dogs, Susie and Kennedy.

 ". . . we must never forget that it is a constitution we are expounding. . . . intended to endure for ages to come, and consequently, to be adapted to the various crises of human affairs."

 “Ambition must be made to counteract ambition.
 The interest of the man must be connected with the constitutional rights of the place.
 It may be a reflection on human nature that such devices should be necessary to control the abuses of government.
 What is government itself but the greatest of all reflections on human nature?”